passbolt/passbolt_help/_posts/2018-09-06-configure-ldap.md

 ### Requirements

-{% include messages/notice.html
-    content="If you use Passbolt Pro Edition docker image or virtual machine image, the extension will be loaded for you by default since v2.3.0. so you can skip these steps."
-%}

 The directory synchronization tools requires the [php-ldap extension](https://secure.php.net/manual/en/book.ldap.php) to be present on the server.
 If you built your own server the way you install [php-ldap](https://packages.debian.org/stretch/php-ldap) will depend on your system flavor.